Nojembre/RaWSubmodTestBuild/README.md

 -Removed self destruct ability Dwarf Spider Droid.
 -Removed buildable fighters from the AI.
 -Made squadrons no longer victory relevant.
+-Gave all dedicated fighter squadrons the hunt ability.

 -No longer required to have a light factory to build a heavy factory.
 -Added more garrison units to the buildable outposts.